 Intimacy, including sex, is a wonderful part of a relationship.
-Improving this area of your life can feel absolutely perplexing, but in fact armed with some knowledge, you can be on your way to having a satisfying and fulfilling intimate relationship.
+Improving this area of your life can feel absolutely perplexing, but in fact armed with a little knowledge, you can be on your way to having a more satisfying and fulfilling intimate relationship.

-Masters and Johnson were pioneers in the area of sexuality, and proposed a fairly rigid recipe for “successful sex” that has confused everyone about the possibilities of sex.
-The wider and more flexible one’s definition of intimacy and sex and the order in which one does things… the happier and more satisfied one will be.
+Masters and Johnson were sexuality pioneers, and proposed a fairly rigid recipe for “successful sex” that has confused everyone.
+The wider and more flexible your definition of intimacy and sex, and the order in which one does things… the happier and more satisfied you and your partner will be.

 The Human Sexual Response Cycle